Scott Casey: Retirement

 Casey, after leaving the World Wrestling Federation, largely retired from active wrestling.
-He then worked at car dealership and in construction, and began working as a trainer for Nick Bockwinkel's UWF International wrestling promotion.
+He then worked at a car dealership and in construction, and began working as a trainer for Nick Bockwinkel's UWF International wrestling promotion.
 He is credited as the trainer who broke Booker T into the business.
 He later worked for many years as a security officer at the Luxor hotel/casino in Las Vegas.
-In 2006 Casey was honored by the Cauliflower Alley Club and he published his biography "One Last Ride" in April 2019.
+In 2006 Casey was honored by the Cauliflower Alley Club and he published his biography One Last Ride in April 2019.